*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Now, I didn't even know at that stage that Turkey had a Mount Olympus.

-And Turkey has the most beautiful Mount Olympus.
+And Turkey has the most gorgeous Mount Olympos.

-And the lower slopes have this wonderful Chimera where there are flames, permanent flames coming out of the hillside.
+And the lower slopes have this wonderful chimera where there's flames, permanent flames coming out of the hillside.

-And Barr may have something to say about that.
+And Bar may have something to say about that.

-We did work on the line, but Barr and Hamish worked together because where the main energy lines cross there's always a node.
+We did work on the line, but Bar and Hamish worked together because where the main energy lines cross, there's always a node.

-And Barr, I'm sure Barr can say more about that.
+And Bar, you can, I'm sure Bar can say more about that.

 She's the expert in that field.

-Well, I think what I found that the Chimera was on the Old Meridian, which I had learned about, which ran up through Africa,
+Well, I think what I found that the Chimera was on the old meridian, which I had learned about, which ran up through South through Africa.

-and it was up the line that Credo drew on his map went up through the top and egypt went across the mediterranean went across and up through turkey right through the chimera if you remember do you remember that it was the old meridian which has now been changed it's not the meridian that we use now and then when we doused at the Chimera,
+And it was up the line that Credo drew on his map, went up through the top and Egypt, went across the Mediterranean, went across and up through Turkey, right through the Chimera, if you remember.

-we found that there was a line going longitudinally through because Turkey is really the country which joins East and West, sits in between.
+And then when we dowsed at the Chimera, we found that there was a line going longitudinally through because Turkey is really the country which joins East and West.

 And the line, the longitude of this line went through and went straight to Washington.